 According to the description of the Application on this program, this program is applicable to enterprises located in Shandong Province.
-However, as the GOC acknowledges, neither of the two Respondents which are located in Shandong Province ever received any grant which could correspond to this grant during the period from 2010 to June 2015.
+However, since none of the Respondents is located in Shandong Province, this grant is not applicable to any of them.